19 Places to Visit in July That Are Actually Worth It (USA)

 Grand Teton in July is jaw dropping and easily one of my favorite USA summer destinations for a campervan road trip.

-If you can believe it, the crystal clear lakes, towering peaks and perfect hiking weather make Grand Teton even more stunning in person than in the photos you see all over Instagram.
+The crystal clear lakes, towering peaks and perfect hiking weather make Grand Teton even more stunning in person than in the photos you see all over Instagram (if you can even believe it).

 .